Your data privacy strategy and your employees

 Employees should be familiar with consumer rights and be aware of risky data sharing behaviours like password reuse/sharing.

 Microsoft estimates that around 73% of people use duplicate passwords for their accounts.
 That’s risky business since it’s been found that eight in ten (81%) hacking-related breaches are achieved with stolen or weak passwords.

 Your employees also need to develop habits that protect data and support your data privacy strategy, like data minimisation and cautious sharing and clicking.

 Keeping all data shared and stored minimal, tidy and protected is a habit that transitions smoothly from work to home and back again.

 Find and protect personal and company data

-When employees use personal email accounts to conduct business, company data may be sent to mail servers anywhere in the world, leaving it outside the protective umbrella of your security systems.
+When employees use personal email accounts to conduct business, company data may be sent to mail servers anywhere in the world.
+This leaves it outside the protective umbrella of your security systems.

-Using personal email for work poses serious risks of IP theft, losing intellectual property, violating your customer’s privacy and disrupting network operations.
+Using personal email for work poses serious risks.
+It can expose you to IP theft, intellectual property loss, customer privacy violations, and disruption of network operations.

 Many companies let employees use their own devices.
 This can be convenient and save money, but it can also expose company data to risk of: